anantkm/aboutme/readme.md

   <tr>
     <td>Neural Networks and Deep Learning</td>
     <td>COMP9444</td>
     <td>1.
 Japanese character recognition <br>Implemented various Neural Networks to solve this problem.
 Experimented with various hyperparameters influence on each network.
-The results can be found in the report.  <br><br>Links: <a href="https://github.com/anantkm/JapaneseCharacterRecognition" target="_blank" rel="noopener noreferrer">Project Source Code</a> | <a href="https://github.com/anantkm/JapaneseCharacterRecognition/blob/master/hw1.pdf" target="_blank" rel="noopener noreferrer">Report</a>.<br><br>2.
+The results can be found in the report.  <br>Links: <a href="https://github.com/anantkm/JapaneseCharacterRecognition" target="_blank" rel="noopener noreferrer">Project Source Code</a> | <a href="https://github.com/anantkm/JapaneseCharacterRecognition/blob/master/hw1.pdf" target="_blank" rel="noopener noreferrer">Report</a>.<br><br>2.
 Predicting the product review of products sold on Amazon. <br>With all the constraints in place, implemented text preprocessing methods.
 Used LSTM with the linear nural network model and a regularizer tnn.dropout to design the network.<br>Links: <a href="https://github.com/anantkm/productReviewPrediction/blob/main/student.py" target="_blank" rel="noopener noreferrer">Project Source Code</a></td>
   </tr>
   <tr>
     <td>Big Data Management</td>